diegomezg/devops-trainee-program/05 - Python/02-Python-Objects-And-Built-In-Types.md

 Understand the difference between an object and a variable in python as well as some of themost common objects in python and start working with common Built-in types.

 ### Instructions
-Create a dummy repo or md file explaining and showing the follow:
+Create an MD file to explain and illustrate the following points:
 - An easy way to understand difference between objects and variables (example in console is a must).
 - 1 example of, at least 6 different Built-in types in python.
 - Show with an example how can you determine that an object is mutable and when an object it is not (console is a must).